Criminal Minds season 4: Guest stars

+In the episode “Brothers in Arms”, Mark Pellegrino guest-starred as Lt.
+Evans of the Phoenix, Arizona police department.
+Guillermo Díaz guest-starred as gang member and suspect Playboy, and Doug Jones appeared as fight club captain Beanie.
 In the episode "Normal", Mitch Pileggi guest-starred as Norman Hill, aka "The Road Warrior", a man who goes on a murderous rampage after murdering his entire family.
 Faith Ford guest-starred as Norman's deceased wife, Vanessa, and Gina Torres guest-starred as Detective Thea Salinas, who leads the investigation of the murders.
+Elaine Hendrix guest-starred as one of Norman’s victims.
 In the episode "Soul Mates", George Newbern and Michael Boatman guest-starred as Steven Baleman and William Harris, aka, "The Soul Mates", a duo of serial rapists who murdered several women.
 Dana Davis guest-starred as William's daughter Andrea.
 In the episode "Bloodline", Andrew Divoff and Cynthia Gibb guest-starred as Lewis and Kathy "Sylvia" Gray, a gypsy couple who abducted young girls for their son to marry by the time he comes of age.

 In the episode "Cold Comfort", Vondie Curtis-Hall guest-starred as Stanley Usher, a self-proclaimed psychic of whom David Rossi is skeptical, and Cybill Shepherd as Leona Gless.
 In the episode "Zoe's Reprise", Amy Davidson guest-starred as Zoe Hawkes, an admirer of Rossi who aspires to become an FBI agent, only to be murdered by Eric Olson, played by Johnny Lewis.
 Shannon Woodward guest-starred as Eric's girlfriend, Linda Jones.
 In the episode "Pleasure Is My Business", Brianna Brown guest starred as Megan Kane, a call girl who fatally poisons her clients.
 In the episode "Demonology", Carmen Argenziano guest-starred as Father Paul Silvano, an Italian priest who murders his victims through exorcisms.
-Bruce Davison guest-starred as Paul's accomplice, Father Jimmy Davison.
+Bruce Davison guest-starred as Father Jimmy Davison.

 In the episode "Omnivore", C. Thomas Howell guest-starred as George Foyet, the only person who survived a string of killings committed by a killer known as "The Boston Reaper".
 Louis Ferreira guest-starred as Roy Colson, a novelist and the author of the novel Night of The Reaper.
 In the episode "House on Fire", Tommy Dewey guest-starred as Tommy Wheeler, a serial arsonist who burns down a movie theater, killing everyone trapped in it.
 Shannon Lucio guest-starred as Tommy's sister Tina.
 In the episode "Conflicted", Jackson Rathbone guest-starred as Adam Jackson, a delusional serial killer who has a female alter-ego named Amanda.
 Susan Ward guest-starred as Julie Riley, a hotel manager who was suspected of committing the murders of several men.
 Roma Maffia guest-starred as Detective Reese Evans, who leads the investigation of the murders.